Al-Wasmo/ctf-shit/2025-world-wide-ctf/GiggityRopityGoo/README.md

 ## Steps

-- i think my `x.py` is readable
+- I think my `x.py` script is fairly readable.

 ## Notes

-- you can use `alarm` function to as a set rax gadget, i used `read` to do the same
+- You can use the `alarm` function as a `set rax` gadget — I used `read` to achieve the same effect.
-- i messed the `sigreturn` stack, which set `cs` to some random value, which crashed my syscall `execve`, took me `3 hours` to realize that :)
+- I messed up the `sigreturn` stack, which caused the `cs` register to be set to a random value.
+That broke my `execve` syscall and took me **3 hours** to figure out. :)
-- there is a fucking `pop rdi` gadget, which ppl used, and ROPgadget didnt find, wtf
+- There’s actually a `pop rdi` gadget that others used — but `ROPgadget` didn’t find it.
+WTF.